 Details

 Life Cycle of a Fever Dream premiered on the roof of the historic Bendix Building in Los Angeles on November 16, 2024.
-Julia Edith Rigby’s experimental, site-specific and interactive opera brought twenty-two musicians into conversation with the acoustical architecture of the Bendix Building.
-This community-activated performance reconfigured listeners into performers, transmogrifying the opera into a collective artistic process.
+This opera in-the-round brought twenty-two musicians into conversation with a free-roaming audience.

-The opera experimented with geophone technology to expand the potential of community-activated performance.
+The opera experimented with geophone technology to expand the potential of site-specific, interactive, and community-activated performance.
 A geophone is a piece of seismological equipment used to pick up sounds normally outside of the human range of hearing, such as the low-frequency rumbles of a building experiencing phenomena like wind or human activity.
 It’s a means of putting a finger on the hidden pulse of a site, of rendering audible the inaudible.

 The musicians roamed the roof while playing, and the audience was invited to move with them, to physically feel different kinds of instrumentation and vibration in their bones, to register various degrees of resonance in their bodies.
 Meanwhile, the geophone picked up on our movements and translated them into audible sounds.
 Audience members become listeners as well as sounders, agents in the creation of an ephemeral soundscape via their movements and soundings.
 The opera became a means of tuning into our surroundings as well as to one another.